-As at December 31, 2022, no dividends were paid or declared in the year then ended.
+As at December 31, 2023, no dividends were paid or declared in the year then ended.
+No dividends have been paid in fiscal 2024 to the date of these financial statements.

 (iii) Terms, rights and privileges

 The Series A preferred shares are non-voting, redeemable at the option of the Company any time after March 31, 2026 and, if and when declared by the Board of Directors, such dividend in such amount as may be determined by the Board of Directors at its sole discretion.